Sabaratnam Arulkumaran: Career

 Arulkumaran joined the National University of Singapore in 1982 as a lecturer.
 He was professor of obstetrics and gynaecology (1993-1997) and head of the Department of Obstetrics and Gynaecology (1995-1997).
 Whilst working in Singapore, Arulkumaran also carried out research in the United States, Sweden, and France.

 Arulkumaran moved to the United Kingdom in 1997 to be closer to other family members.
 Here, he was professor of obstetrics and gynaecology at the University of Nottingham (1997-2001) and non-executive director of the Southern Derbyshire Acute Hospital NHS Trust (1997-2001).
 Arulkumaran was professor and head of obstetrics and gynaecology at St George's, University of London from 2001 to 2013.

-Arulkumaran was treasurer of the International Federation of Gynaecology and Obstetrics (1997-2003), its secretary-general (2003-2006) and is its president since 2012.
+Arulkumaran was treasurer of the International Federation of Gynaecology and Obstetrics (1997-2003), its secretary-general (2003-2006) and was its president from 2012 to 2015.
 He served as vice-president of the Royal College of Obstetricians and Gynaecologists before serving as its president from 2007 to 2010.
 In June 2012, he was elected president of the British Medical Association for 2013-2014.

 Arulkumaran is an honorary fellow of the American Congress of Obstetricians and Gynecologists, Federation of Obstetric and Gynaecological Societies of India, Royal Australian and New Zealand College of Obstetricians and Gynaecologists, Society of Obstetricians and Gynaecologists of Pakistan, South African Society of Obstetricians and Gynaecologists, and Sri Lanka College of Obstetricians and Gynaecologists.
 He is an honorary member of the Deutsche Gesellschaft für Gynäkilogie und Geurtshilfe, Obstetrical and Gynaecological Society of Malaysia and Society of Obstetricians and Gynaecologists of Canada.
 He has also received an honorary doctorate from the University of Athens.

 Arulkumaran has been editor-in-chief of Best Practices and Research in Clinical Obstetrics and Gynaecology since 1998.
 He has written or edited 24 books, 240 articles, and more than 150 book chapters.
 He was appointed Knight Bachelor in June 2009 for his services to medicine.

 In November 2012, Arulkumaran was appointed chair of a panel of inquiry into the death of Savita Halappanavar in Ireland.